PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 16 Plans.md

 - Goal: Recover the FKD fragment
 - Search the wreckage of the Boromar HQ to find the fragment.
 He was ordered not to directly harm the party by Mordakhesh.

-Action 2:
-- Goal: X
-- X

-### Additional Notes

-- (Add any other notes or information that you need for the session)